Ehsangit2021/citation-quest/README.md

 There are some switches for this command.
 You may find them there. https://streamlit.io/

-converter.py is the python script that performs regular some expressions in order to find citations.
-The reqular expression can be extended to cover other type of citation.
-If you are interested please let me know for contributions.
+converter.py is the python script that performs regular expression in order to find the aforementioned citations.
+The reqular expression can be extended to cover other type of citations.
+If you are interested in, please let me know for contributions.